royveshovda/CarND-Cehicle-Detection-P5/README.md

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 The threshold was recorded over the last 5 frames to avoid false positives.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

 The image series in the table below shows 5 frames from the test video.
-In frame 11, 12 and 13 one can see a false detection to the left in the picture.
-These are removed when the threshold is applied.

 | Frame | heatmap raw | heatmap filtered | result |